 4. Amenities

 Apartment living can give you access to a range of amenities you may not otherwise get with a house.
-Think swimming pool, indoor gym, rooftop entertaining, covered parking and a security system.
-Plus, you don’t even have to maintain the pool!
-Win-win.
+Think swimming pool, indoor gym, rooftop entertaining, covered parking, and a security system.
+Yes, you have to share them, but you don't have to maintain them yourself.
+Not a bad deal.

 Cons of buying an apartment